 Lift | Run | Perform was founded in 2017 upon the concept that performance running and lifting go hand in hand - and, with the addition of a positive, supportive coaching team: the potential for success is limitless.

-Rochelle Basil joined the LRP team in August, 2017, as a running coach.
+Rochelle Basil joined the LRP team in August, 2017

 Kaci Brandt joined the LRP team in January, 2018, as the team physical therapist, and began coaching runners in July, 2018

-Montana DiPietrantonio joined the LRP team in August, 2018, as a running coach.
+Nick Klastava joined the LRP team in August, 2019

 After working in the fashion industry for 6 years (and realizing there was way more to life than retail events and working behind a desk), Mary made a career transition in 2015 and joined the team at Ranfone Training Systems, in Hamden, CT, as a strength coach.
 She began coaching runners with Mckirdy Trained in 2016; and launched LRP in 2017.

-On the running coaching front: she has had the pleasure of coaching runners of all levels and abilities - from sub 3:10 marathons to beginner 5ks.
+On the running coaching front: she has had the pleasure of coaching athletes of all levels and abilities - from sub-3 marathons to beginner 5ks.
 She believes in a slow progression and constant communication between coach and athlete.
 As a mother to two babies (a little boy, born in July, 2019...and a little girl, born in September, 2021) Mary loves working with postpartum mamas, and believes in meeting yourself where you are as an athlete, and flourishing from there.

 She also writes the blog itsamarython.

 When LRP was just a brainchild nearly three years ago Mary and I had no idea of the adventure that we were in for!
 Leaving graduate school to pursue coaching full time was undoubtedly one of the best decisions of my life!